edtrochim/candid_core/README.md

 [![Contributions Welcome](https://img.shields.io/badge/Contributions-Welcome-brightgreen.svg)](CONTRIBUTING.md)

-## What is the Capitol Framework?
+## What is the Candid Core Framework?

-The **Capitol Framework** is a conceptual framework inspired by "Data Candor," as discussed in the [Capital Collective blog post "[Blog Post Title Here - Link to Blog Post Once Available]"](LINK_TO_BLOG_POST_HERE).
+The **Candid Core Framework** is a conceptual framework inspired by "Data Candor," as discussed in the [Capital Collective blog post "[Blog Post Title Here - Link to Blog Post Once Available]"](LINK_TO_BLOG_POST_HERE).
 It aims to address the **"Evaluability Gap"** in geospatial data catalogs – the challenge users face in truly understanding if a dataset is suitable for their specific needs, even when discoverability is improved.

-**Think of the Capitol Framework as a set of principles and categories for honest and user-focused data evaluation.** It's rooted in the idea that building trustworthy data ecosystems requires more than just technical metadata; it demands transparency, candidness about limitations, and a focus on user understanding.
+**Think of Candid Core as a set of principles and categories for honest and user-focused data evaluation.** It's rooted in the idea that building trustworthy data ecosystems requires more than just technical metadata; it demands transparency, candidness about limitations, and a focus on user understanding.

-**This repository currently provides the documentation of the Capitol Framework (this README) and the framework categories defined in a CSV file ([`capitol-framework.csv`](LINK_TO_CSV_IN_REPO_HERE)).**  This CSV file outlines the categories and their descriptions, serving as a starting point for implementing the Capitol Framework in various contexts.
+**This repository currently provides the documentation of the Candid Core Framework (this README) and the framework categories defined in a CSV file ([`capitol-framework.csv`](LINK_TO_CSV_IN_REPO_HERE)).**  This CSV file outlines the categories and their descriptions, serving as a starting point for implementing the Capitol Framework in various contexts.

 ## Core Principles: Data Candor

-"Data Candor" within the Capitol Framework is built upon these core principles:
+"Data Candor" within the Candid Core Framework is built upon these core principles:

 * **Honest Context:** Providing transparent details about data collection, processing, and intended purpose, going beyond technical specifications.
 * **Candid Applications:**  Showcasing curated examples of effective dataset uses, drawing on community and expert knowledge to offer honest appraisals of suitability.